 This is a longer distance trail that takes you on a journey to some much more secluded, smaller lakes around the park.
 The trail begins as part of the blue track, so you still get to see all of the amazing views of the lake as well as the Mournes, but then splits off to bring you to places such as Slievenaslat and Cypress Pond.
 Expect drop-offs, jumps and flowing singletrack along this exciting trail.
 Along the red route there are two Black Options that will really get your heart racing, Dolly’s Chute and The Great Escarpe.

 The Mourne Trails and Ales Tour

-Another cracking day out is the Mourne Trails and Ales Tour which is offered by Life Adventure at Castlewellan.
-This tour offers you and a group of mates the opportunity to explore some of the incredible local craft ales as your cycle by electric bike through the stunning Mourne landscape.
+Another cracking day out is the Mourne Trails and Ales Tour which is offered by Bike Mourne at Castlewellan.
+This tour offers you the opportunity to explore some of the incredible local craft ales as you ride an electric bike through the stunning Mourne landscape.

 There is an abundance of parking on site.
 The parking is Pay and Display.

 Bike Mourne which is located in the park offers high-quality bike rental.
 They have a wide range of bikes which include full suspension, hard-tails, e-bikes and recumbent bikes.
 Bike rental starts at £20.
 Life Adventure also offers showers and changing facilities.

 There is a coffee hatch in Castlewellan Forest Park.
 However, those looking for something a wee bit more substantial should head to Urban Coffee in the nearby town.

 Located a short drive from Castlewellan, Cavan House is a large four-bedroom home set on a dairy farm offering glorious views across the surrounding countryside.
 From the Aga in the kitchen to the large free-standing bath and open fire, this house is the perfect place to retreat to after an action-packed day.